When is Chilling Adventures of Sabrina season 3 released? What’s going to happen?

 - Netflix 2019 launch dates

-- Michelle Gomez: how does Physician Who examine to Chilling Adventures of Sabrina?

-There’s loads extra to come back from the witches of Greendale – beginning with the third season, which is coming in January 2020.
+There’s lots extra to come back from the witches of Greendale – beginning with the third season, which is coming in January 2020.

-Discover out all the pieces we all know in regards to the new season beneath.
+Discover out all the pieces we all know concerning the new season under.

 When is Chilling Adventures of Sabrina season three launched on Netflix?